DATA-606-2023-FALL-MONDAY/seaberry_camille/docs/proposal.md

-Police surveillance cameras in Baltimore—many of which are situated at street intersections that make up a spatial network by which people move through the city—form one of many layers of state surveillance imporsed upon residents.
+Police surveillance cameras in Baltimore—many of which are situated at street intersections that make up a spatial network by which people move through the city—form one of many layers of state surveillance imposed upon residents.
 These cameras are often clearly visible at a distance, unlike less obvious layers operated by wannabe-state actor-vendors like Amazon (private Ring cameras subsidized by Amazon and distributed by